 Above: This is one of my own photos at Exeter airport.
 At this event in Exeter the local media were there in force.
 I always tried to get the Blues, the ground crew, into the story, but I did not always succeed!
 The two red suits in this pic were the two engineering officers.

 In the summer months the Red Arrows quite often operated out of Exeter Airport because it was a convenient staging post for displays in the south and west of England and because the airport authorities always made us feel so welcome.
-This particular man claimed that his ostriches and emus stopped laying eggs after the Team flew low over his exotic animals farm while departing from Exeter for a display at Middle Wallop.
+One particular man claimed that his ostriches and emus stopped laying eggs after the Team flew low over his exotic animals farm while departing from Exeter for a display at Middle Wallop.
 When I contacted him he told me that he regularly complained to the Airport authorities, especially about helicopter flights and the occasional Concorde charter flights.

 The man acknowledged that he could not prove that it was the Red Arrows that had caused his birds to stop laying.
 He accepted my invitation, sent with the approval of the Exeter Airport manager because I couldn't invite people onto his airport, to meet us a few days later at a Civic Reception being held in the Airport Terminal.
 He brought three friends along and they all chatted amiably with our pilots and the airport staff.
 When one of the Reds expressed a genuine interest in the man’s exotic birds and animals, he immediately excused himself, went back home and returned later with a pack of 8 kilos of emu meat, or it might have been llama steak, I forget now, as a gift for the Red Arrows.
 I understand the man never again complained to Exeter Airport and for that the airport authorities were very grateful to me.
 A victory for PR if not for the animals.